joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 # 1. Introduction

-In the previous lesson, we saw how to create a static web page using React components.
-In this lesson, we will start to review the strategy that React uses to handle user input, using the `state` property.
+In the previous lesson, we saw how to create a static web page using React functional components.
+In this lesson, we will start to review what class components are and the strategy that React uses to handle user input, using the `state` property.

+In React we can write components in one of two ways.
+It can either be written as a function component as we have learned in our perovous lesson, or a class component.
+We will write class components in order to be able to work with **state** which will be described in more detail.

 React has a few ways of storing, handling, and using information.
 Of course, as a JavaScript framework, it has access to variables.
 However, updating a variable in React won't change what the user sees.
 The page won't re-render to reflect that updated information.

 Enter **state**.
 State is a way of storing information in a component and rendering it to the user.
 When we update state, the entire component re-renders, showing the user different information depending on what the state is and how our component is using it.
-You might think that re-rendering an entire component would be an inefficient process, but because of the virtual DOM, it's also fast.
+You might think that re-rendering an entire component would be an inefficient process, but because of the virtual DOM react only updates the section of the DOM where the state was updated.

 # 2. Building a Counter App